mixxxdj/mixxx/source/chapters/library.rst

    S.Brandt <s.brandt@mixxx.org>

 |ic_lib_prepare| Mixxx automatically analyzes tracks the first time you load
-them in a deck, nevertheless it is recommended to have them analyzed before you play.
-The analysis takes up a lot of CPU power and might cause lags, things you surely don't need while performing.
+them in a deck, nevertheless it is recommended that you analyze them before playing live with them to ensure the beatgrids are correct.
+Furthermore, track analysis takes considerable CPU power and might cause skips in the audio; things you surely don't need while performing.

-The Analyze view allows to run :term:`BPM` and :term:`beatgrid` detection on certain tracks in advance.
-Waveforms will be generated as part of a analysis as well.
+The Analyze view allows you to run :term:`BPM` and :term:`beatgrid` detection on tracks in advance.
+Waveforms are generated as part of the analysis as well.

 .. versionchanged:: 1.11
    Shows the progress in percentage and total queue length while analyzing.